 Setting Action Analyzer Script Input If you enter JavaScript code into the Execution Analyzer window 'Input' field, this code will be injected into the Simulation and executed before the Simulation starts.
 This is useful for establishing COM variables, global counters, functions and other initialization.
-Platform: UML Basic Options: V Evaluate Guards and Effects using JavaScript Input Sim.n=1; Transition and Control Flow Guards This is the workhorse of the Simulation functionality.
-As Enterprise Architect evaluates possible paths forward at each node in a Simulation, it tests the Guards on outgoing transitions and control flows and will only move forward if there is a single true path to follow - otherwise the Simulation is considered 'blocked' and local or remote process and either influence the Simulation based on external data, or potentially change data or behavior in the external world based on the current Simulation state (for example, update a mechanical model or software Simulation external to Enterprise Architect).
+Platform: UML Basic Options: V Evaluate Guards and Effects using JavaScript Input sim.n=1; Transition and Control Flow Guards This is the workhorse of the Simulation functionality.
+As Enterprise Architect evaluates possible paths forward at each node in a Simulation, it tests the Guards on outgoing transitions and control flows and will only move forward if there is a single true path to follow - otherwise the Simulation is considered 'blocked' and manual intervention is required.
+You must use the '==' operator to test for equality.
+ControlFlow Properties sim.n==2: General Guard: Constraints Tagged Values Weight Element Entry and Exit behavior can be defined Behavior for States.
+Such code will execute at the appropriate time and is useful for updating Simulation variables and making other assignments.
+Amber Operation: Change to amber □ Properties Behavior: ...
+General sim.n = 2: - Parameters Behavior Advanced ...
+Tagged Values --- Pre-Conditions --- Post-Conditions Show Behavior in Diagram You can also simulate the behavior of Classes via their Object Instances, and Activities in your model.
+Using COM One very important feature of the implementation of JavaScript in Enterprise Architect's Simulator is that it supports the creation of COM objects.
+This provides the ability to connect the running Simulation with almost any other local or remote process and either influence the Simulation based on external data, or potentially change data or behavior in the external world based on the current Simulation state (for example, update a mechanical model or software Simulation external to Enterprise Architect).
 The syntax for creating COM objects is shown here: